AydinHassan/magento-core-composer-installer/README.md

 2. Download a version of Magento and extract it: `cd && tar -xzf magento.tar.gz`
 3. Download this script to your home directory: `cd && curl https://gist.githubusercontent.com/AydinHassan/b2934f9c4a4e17385294/raw/8c1697655e532d63166f12f44d71c4e0d6483cc5/add-magento-version.php -o add-magento-version.php`
 4. Run it with the locations of your repository and the extracted Magento code: `php add-magento-version.php ~/magento-mirror ~/magento`
-5. The new version will be commited & tagged.
+5. The new version will be committed & tagged.
 You can now push this up to the remote.

 The script will figure out the version and edition of Magento from the source.
 It will create branches and tags based on those versions.